 - We all know that too much lead in our bodies is bad for us.
-Over the last 20 years or so, we've done a lot to get rid of it in this country, and cases of lead poisoning are now rare.
+Over the last 20 years or so, we've done a lot to get rid of it in this country, and lead poisoning cases are now rare.

 - But old paint is one particular source of lead that you may still come across in your home.

-- Up until the mid-1960s, lead was used to make some kinds of paint - for windows, doors and other woodwork as well as for some metal items, like radiators.
+- Until the mid-1960s, lead was used to make some kinds of paint - for windows, doors and other woodwork and some metal items, like radiators.
 A few minor uses continued until the 1980s.

 How will I know if there's lead in my paintwork?

 - The age of your home is a good guide.
-If it was built before the 1960s and still has original coats of paint, there could be some lead around.
+If it was built before the 1960s and still has original coats of paint, there could be some lead.

 - Another clue is if your paintwork is quite thick - lead could be locked into the oldest layers.
 That's not a problem if it's in good condition and you don't plan to redecorate.